-8.3 The Company makes no warranty as to the suitability of Typsy in regards to the User’s privacy obligations at law or contract, and it is the User’s responsibility to determine whether Typsy is appropriate for the User’s circumstances.
+8.3 Except as set forth herein, the Company makes no warranty as to the suitability of Typsy in regards to the User’s privacy obligations at law or contract, and it is the User’s responsibility to determine whether Typsy is appropriate for the User’s circumstances.

-10.2 Transmission.
+9.2 Transmission.
 The Company shall do all things reasonable to ensure that the transmission of data occurs according to accepted industry standards.
-It is up to the User to ensure that any transmission standards meet the User’s operating and legal requirements.
+It is up to the Business Customer to ensure that any transmission standards meet the Business Customer’s operating and legal requirements.

-10.3 Storage.
-The Company may limit the amount of data that the User stores in Typsy, and shall advise the User of such.
+9.3 Storage.
+The Company may limit the amount of data that the User stores in Typsy and shall advise the User of such.
 Data that is stored with the Company shall be stored according to accepted industry standards.

-10.4 Backup.
-The Company shall perform backups of its entire systems in as reasonable manner at such times and intervals as is reasonable for its business purposes.
+9.4 Backup.
+The Company shall perform backups of its entire systems in a reasonable manner at such times and intervals as is reasonable for its business purposes.
 The Company does not warrant that it is able to backup or recover specific Personal Information from any period of time unless so stated in writing by the Company.

-12.1 Trademarks.
-The Company has moral and registered rights in its trademarks and the User shall not copy, alter, use or otherwise deal in the marks without the prior written consent of the Company.
+11.1 Trademarks.
+The Company has moral & registered rights in its trademarks and the User shall not copy, alter, use or otherwise deal in the marks without the prior written consent of the Company.

-12.2 Proprietary Information.
-Typsy may use software and other proprietary systems and Intellectual Property for which the Company has appropriate authority to use, and the User agrees that such is protected by copyright, trademarks, patents, proprietary rights and other laws, both domestically and internationally.
-The User warrants that it shall not infringe on any third-party rights through the use of Typsy.
+11.2 Proprietary Information.
+Typsy may use software and other proprietary systems and Intellectual Property for which the Company has appropriate authority to use, and the User agrees that such is protected by copyright, trademarks, patents, proprietary rights, and other laws, both domestically and internationally.
+The User warrants that it shall not intentionally infringe on any third-party rights through the use of Typsy.

-The User agrees and accepts that Typsy is the Intellectual Property of the Company and the User further warrants that by using Typsy the User will not:
+11.3 Application.
+The User warrants that by using Typsy the User will not: